Keurig K50 vs K55

 While cleaning your coffee maker may seem like a hassle, it is worth the investment of time and effort to help extend the life of your coffee maker.

 - Long-lasting and efficient

-- Requires the use of a descaling solution for cleaning
+- The K50 requires a descaling solution for cleaning

 - Customers complain that coffee has a “plastic” taste

-- Suddenly stops working for no apparent reason
+- The K50 can stop working for no apparent reason

 The Keurig K50 and K55 are ideal for home use.
 Neither would be considered high-end, complicated coffee making machines.
 Instead, they are affordable, functional, and easy to operate.